Steering Wheel Shakes When Braking Downhill

 Steering Wheel Shakes When Braking Downhill, Causes #1: Brake Rotors Are Unevenly Worn

-As we made mentioned earlier, the brake rotors need to be an even and smooth surface.
+As we made mentioned earlier, the brake rotors need to have an even and smooth surface.
 This way, the brake pads can apply an even amount of braking force across the entire surface area of the brake rotors.
-However, the rotors are susceptible to damage over time.
+However, the rotors are susceptible to damage over time (hence, you need to learn how to tell if rotor is bad).
 Overheating caused by friction, for example, of the braking system can result in the rotors warping or twisting.

 Usually, the intense and continued exposure to friction and heat exposes the outside of the rotor discs more than the inside.
 Thus, the entire surface of the disc becomes uneven, with some areas becoming thicker or thinner than others.
 This fundamentally changes how the brakes work.
 When you press the brake pedals now, the braking force will vary depending on how much contact they can make.